gecock-coffeeshop/gitops-infrastructure/README.md

   `kubectl delete -k operators-icpa`
   * Empty OpenShift cluster:
   `kubectl delete -k operators-openshift`
-* Delete the Grafana operator and its components:
+* Delete the Grafana operator and its components using the Grafana GitHub yamls:
    * `./delete-grafana.sh coffeeshop-monitoring`
 * Delete the remaining CSVs.
 As we are using global subscription, some CSVs may remain in your cluster.
 You will need to delete the source CSV present in the openshift-operators namespace which will remove the other CSVs in the other namespaces as well.
   * In the case where you may have other operators outside this projects installation, identify any exisiting subscriptions.
 You will want to remove the CSVs where there is no subscription: